UKPLab/tacl2018-preference-convincing/README.md

 The data is originally provided by https://github.com/UKPLab/acl2016-convincing-arguments, the copies are provided here for convenience.

-2. Run experiment 1 by running script python/analysis/cycles_demo.py from the root directory of the project:
+2. Run experiment 1 by running the following script from the root directory of the project:

+    ```
     python ./python/analysis/cycles_demo.py
+    ```

+Plots are saved to './documents/pref_learning_for_convincingness/figures/cycles_demo2/'.

 3. Run experiment 2 (this will take some time):